Skip to main content

 If you are a faculty member who wants to invite an international visitor who is a student at home, please contact us!
 We are happy to discuss your case and offer a preliminary recommendation.

-The Office of Global Learning will provide advice and information about what is possible from a regulatory perspective.
+International Services will provide advice and information about what is possible from a regulatory perspective.
 Note that Cornell faculty and staff must follow whatever policies and procedures are set in place for international visitors within their department, college, school, or division.

 View the Guidelines for Cornell Faculty and Staff Engaging with Interns and Visiting Students.
 This document ensures consistency in appointments and limits risk exposure for the university.